Are you looking for the best luaus in Oahu, Hawaii? Keep scrolling to read my Toa Luau review for one of the coolest North Shore Oahu luaus!

 Typically, Hawaiian luaus on Oahu will start off with hula dancing, then do some flashy Tahitian dances and finish off with the Samoan fire knife dance.
 That’s all people get to see.

-However, Toa Luau is produced by a Samoan family and they include a lot of their own culture into this North Shore luau.
+However, Toa Luau is produced by a Samoan family, and they incorporate much of their culture into this North Shore luau.

 In addition, they have dancers from all over Polynesia who perform traditional dances from their home islands.